-- Team Tail Tag (4 teams): This team variant of Tail Tag is the only four-team round game, and the only presence of green team.
+- Team Tail Tag (4 teams): This team variant of Tail Tag is the only four-team round game and the only presence of the green team.
 The team with the least tails at the end of the time limit loses.

-Every Fall Guys show ends with one of the four Final games.
-These games are unique in that while once in a blue moon, there can be a tie.
-Generally, Final games only have one winner.
+Every Fall Guys show ends with one of the six Final games.
+These games are unique in that, while once in a blue moon, there can be a tie; generally, Final games only have one winner.
 In a survival-type Final round, players will be eliminated until only one is left.
 In a race, only first place gets the crown.
 In a hunt, only the best hunter gets the win.
 Here is where legends are born.

 - Fall Mountain: This is the race of all races.
 Avoiding tumbling balls and swinging hammers as you climb up the mountain.
 The first player to grab the crown wins.
 Like all races, it can sometimes be remixed.